Lody-dev/optimized-stack-sort/README.md

-# push\_swap
+# optimized-stack-sort

 ## Introduction

-The `push_swap` project is an algorithmic challenge from 42 School that focuses on sorting a stack of numbers using a limited set of operations.
+The `optimized-stack-sort` project is an algorithmic challenge that focuses on sorting a stack of numbers using a limited set of operations.
 The goal is to implement an efficient sorting algorithm that minimizes the number of moves required to sort the stack.

 ## Features